ThomasHEaton/UIEX/README.md

 }
 ```

-Here a sample custom element that can pan and zoom
+Here is a sample custom element that can pan and zoom

 ```cs
 using System.Collections.Generic;